dilanx/paper.nu/README.md

 ## Development
 This project is completely open-source.
 While redistributing the project is not allowed, you're welcome to submit issues with feature requests, or potentially create them yourself and submit a pull request.
+Contact me if you have any questions or are interested in how Plan Northwestern was developed.

 ## Author
 Created by Dilan (CS in McCormick, 2024) [dilanxd.com](https://dilanxd.com)

-Honestly, GitHub Copilot helped a bit, too.
+GitHub Copilot helped a bit, too.